 (3) Nothing herein contained shall affect the provisions of any Act protecting life assurance or other policies against creditors.

-[Section 23 amended by No. 72 of 1984 s.
+[Section 23 amended: No. 72 of 1984 s.
 7.]

 24. Administration in case of intestacy

 The practice hitherto in force with reference to granting administration of the estate of an intestate shall, save as hereby altered and subject to the rules, be applicable to administration granted hereunder; and administration of both real and personal estate may be granted in and by the same letters.